puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 ### Node Edit Pages

-Clicking the "Edit" button on a node detail page navigates to the **node edit page,** which allows you to edit the node's classes, groups, and variables.
+Clicking the __Edit__ button on a node detail page navigates to the **node edit page,** which allows you to edit the node's classes, groups, and variables.
 You can also add an optional description for the node.

 The main functions of node edit pages are described below.